LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 4. **Evaluate the Preprocessed data** and visualize the results.
 5. **Train NN and Semi-Supervised models** for gesture recognition and recoil filtering.
 6. **Evaluate the model** and visualize the results, including a classification report and confusion matrix.

+The dataset is collected continuously (e.g., 1 seconds per sample, 50 samples per gesture), saved as NumPy arrays, and preprocessed to include features like absolute velocities, directions, and movement angles.
+Semi-supervised training uses unlabeled data to enhance performance, with recoil filtering to handle unintended movements.

 ## Project Components